Accueil

 Step 2: Install the geotextile fabric (optional, but recommended)

-• Unroll the canvas over the entire surface
+• Unroll the fabric over the entire surface

-The fabric helps to limit the regrowth of weeds while allowing water and air to pass through.
+The fabric helps limit weed regrowth while allowing water and air to pass through.

-Step 3: Choosing the right type of mulch
+Step 3: Choose the right type of mulch

-All our mulches are installed in the same way, so it comes down to your aesthetic preference at this stage.
+All our mulches are installed in the same way, so it's a matter of your aesthetic preference at this stage.

-• Natural mulch : ideal for a natural and eco-friendly finish
+• Natural mulch: ideal for a natural and ecological look

 Step 4: Install the mulch